teleivo/dot/README.md

 * Read the full package documentation
 * View and run the interactive example
-* Modify the example code (e.g., change `NewDoc(40)` to different column widths)
+* Modify the example code (e.g., change `NewDoc(40)` to different column widths to see how the layout algorithm reflows text to fit within the specified maximum)
-* See how the output changes based on your modifications

 ## Neovim